BEST BLOGGING PLATFORM TO CHOOSE FROM

 You can also have a custom domain name at $20-$25 a year.

-Constant Contact will host your site so no need of a separate hosting service.
+Constant Contact will host your site so no need for a separate hosting service.

 Free domain and SSL certificate for all paid plans.